Click on the photos to magnify.

 Our flagship model.
 This is a "classic style" contact microphone, mounted to a guitar cable and terminated with a standard 1/4" guitar plug.
 What separates this microphone from the herd are its technical specifications and new additions.
-The improved Classic now features extra-durable Switchcraft brand guitar plugs, a new reenforced piezo design, and longer, skinnier cable (approximately 4' in length).
+The improved Classic now features extra-durable guitar plugs, a new reenforced piezo design (the piezo disc measures 3.5 cm in diameter), and longer cable (approximately 4' in length).
 It's ready to plug in and play.

 Want to submerge?
-Introducing the Submersion Sturgeon!
+Introducing the Immersion Sturgeon!
 Imagine our Classic Contact Mic, but with an added layer of silicon "skin" on the microphone component.
-This acts as a waterproofing agent, allowing the mic to be submerged, dragged through mud puddles, or served with mixed drinks.
+While not a true hydrophone (i.e., you won't hear any whales) the waterproofing allows the contact mic to be submerged, dragged through mud puddles, or served with mixed drinks.
 The 4' cable provides enough wiggle room for aquatic experiments without getting your gear wet.